Andrew Knizner Preview, Player Props: Cardinals vs. Brewers

 Brewers Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Brewers pitching staff ranks 14th in the league.
+- The Brewers pitching staff is 14th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Brewers' 3.77 team ERA ranks first across all league pitching staffs.
+- The Brewers have the first-ranked team ERA among all MLB pitching staffs (3.77).

+- Miley tries for his 10th victory when he gets the start for the Brewers, his 23rd of the season.
+He is 9-4 with a 3.20 ERA and 77 strikeouts in 115 1/3 innings pitched.

-- The right-hander last pitched on Wednesday against the St. Louis Cardinals, when he threw six innings, allowing one earned run while giving up four hits.
+- His last time out came on Thursday against the St. Louis Cardinals, when the lefty went six scoreless innings while giving up three hits.

-- The 30-year-old has amassed an ERA of 4.35, with 7.6 strikeouts per nine innings, in 21 games this season.
-Opponents are batting .282 against him.
+- In 22 games this season, the 36-year-old has put up an ERA of 3.20, with 6 strikeouts per nine innings.
+Opponents are hitting .219 against him.

 © 2023 Data Skrive.
 All rights reserved.